 The west end has great dance bars, country and more.
 The party usually starts after 10pm.
 Here is the link to the "Party Barge", I mean River Boat Cruises.
 HERE: CRUISE

-The Paris Market-- is located at 36 W. Broughton and has two floors filled with one-of-a-kind items/ salvaged/upcycled and much more!
+The Paris Market-- located at 36 W. Broughton and has two floors filled with one-of-a-kind items/upcycled and much more!

-Civvies-- is fun!
-Vintage and New clothing at 14 E. Broughton Street.
+Civvies-- Vintage and New clothing at 14 E. Broughton Street.

-Leopold's Ice Cream-- always a line, but well worth the wait!
-212 E. Broughton Street.
+Leopold's Ice Cream--always a line, but worth the wait!
+212 E. Broughton St.

 Sorrel Weed House --This home is "Choked" full of Creepiness!
 The home is considered the "most haunted house in Savannah" so if you're short on time, definitely visit.

 Owens Thomas House -- The historic Regency style home is impressive, in fact, if you are used to touring historic homes, there might be some features that will surprise you.
 The guides are excellent, and the price of the tickets include entry to Telfair Museum!

 Forsyth park-- Explore this park!
 Enjoy picnics, playgrounds, concerts, tennis and historic monuments.
 There is a farmers market on Saturday mornings from 9-1.
 All of this on 30 acres of lush and lovely southern grounds!
 Pets are welcome, however they must be on a leash.

 Food Tour!-- If you are only there 2 to 4 days, you might want to get a "Taste" of what southern food is all about along with interesting tidbits about the culture, architecture and history of Savannah.
 Catch this tour Y'all!
 HERE: SavannahFoodTour